Embird Embroidery Software

 13. Clipart from Font Engine processed as Celtic Knots design

-11 - It is possible to create a new Celtic Knots design in Cross Stitch plug-in.
-Select "Insert > Cross Stitch Design" menu to launch this plug-in and create some pattern there (Picture No. 14).
+11 - It is possible to create a new Celtic Knots design in the Cross Stitch plug-in.
+Select the "Insert > Cross Stitch Design" menu to launch this plug-in and create a pattern there (Picture No. 14).

-Note: This feature requires registration of Cross Stitch Plug-in
+Note: This feature requires registration of the Cross Stitch Plug-in

 14. Cross Stitch design

-12 - Select "File > Compile and Put into Embird Editor" menu.
-A dialog box allowing to specify the parameters of compilation will appear (Picture No. 15).
-It is possible to apply Decoration element and Transformation ("Scale", "Fish Eye", "Skew", "3D").
-Change some parameter and after a short while watch the Preview box to see how it affects the final result.
+12 - Select the "File > Compile and Put into Embird Editor" menu.
+A dialog box allowing you to specify the parameters of compilation will appear (Picture No. 15).
+It is possible to apply a Decoration element and Transformation ("Scale", "Fish Eye", "Skew", "3D").
+Change a parameter and after a short while watch the Preview box to see how it affects the final result.

-15. Insert as Crosses or as Celtic Knots design dialog bog
+15. Insert as Crosses or as Celtic Knots design dialog box

 16. Design from Cross Stitch compiled with Celtic Knots algorithm

-13 - It is possible to convert color areas in background image to stitches and fill them with Celtic Knots pattern (Picture No. 17).
+13 - It is possible to convert color areas in a background image to stitches and fill them with a Celtic Knots pattern (Picture No. 17).

 Note: See also Surprise Me! - Create a new design with only a few clicks.